 And know that you can slim your pooch without going to the extremes of liposuction or cool sculpting.

 There are many reasons for having subcutaneous fat around your midsection such as obesity, hormones like cortisol, or insulin resistance.

-The top workout to tackle abdominal fat is to resistance train, build muscle through a consistent ab workout by strengthening your core muscles and targeting your entire body.
+The top workout to tackle abdominal fat is to resistance train, build muscle through a consistent ab workout by strengthening your core muscles and targeting your whole body.

-For the best results, add any (or all!) of these 14 exercises to your workout today!
+For the best results, add any (or all!) of these 14 love handles workouts today!